Kick.com – A New Live Streaming Platform and Good Twitch Alternative

 Trainwreckstv

 Like Roshtein, he was an early adopter, making his debut on the beta site already at the end of November 2022.
 At first, his follower count was in the lower three-digit range.
-A short time later, however, when it became clear that he really was behind the account, his followers rapidly expanded into the five-digit range – and have been growing since.
+A short time later, when it became clear that he really was behind the account, his followers rapidly expanded into the five-digit range – and have been growing since.

 ClassyBeef

-That being said, they are of course huge social media stars and would never stick to just one platform for obvious reasons.
+That being said, they are huge social media stars and would never stick to just one platform for obvious reasons.
 But they do seem to be interested in building their Kick following.
 In fact, this group of young men who describes themselves as “the most positive community on Kick” also promotes their channel on Twitter and YouTube.

 Xposed